Still Searching: Tracks

 The opening track "The Rapture" begins with a space rock intro, before leading into "Bonecrusher", which sees Nielsen discuss his alcoholism.
 "Sick or Sane (Fifty for a Twenty)", which is the first track on the record to feature screaming, and "Shark Attack" both feature guitar solos.
 The first part of each solo would be played by Zablocki, and the remainder by Saraceno.
-"Can't Be Saved" talks about suicide and the need to end one's own life.
+"Can't Be Saved" deals with suicide and the need to end one's own life.
 It was musically reminiscent to "Buried a Lie", a track from their debut.
 "Calling All Cars" was reminiscent of Taking Back Sunday, specifically the Where You Want to Be (2004)-era.